dantegd/build-rapids/README.md

 Some notes:
 * Be sure to add `miniconda3` to your `PATH`
-* You may need the following specified in your `.c`:
+* You may need the following specified in your `.bashrc`:
 ```bash
 # cuda
 export LD_LIBRARY_PATH=/usr/local/cuda/lib64:/usr/local/lib:$LD_LIBRARY_PATH